s5uishida/simple_measurement_of_upf_performance_6/README.md

 ### Summary

-These measurement results show that UPG-VPP has relatively outstanding performance even on Proxmox VE VM.
+These measurement results show that eUPF has relatively outstanding performance even on Proxmox VE VM.
-The difference was significant compared to when PacketRusher or srsRAN were used.
-In particular, Open5GS and eUPF show significantly higher performance when measured with srsRAN.
+Also, Open5GS shows significantly higher performance when measured with srsRAN.
 This suggests that the measurement environment, condition and tools have a large impact on the measurement results.

 If measuring using virtual machines, it would be better to measure on VMs on a hypervisor such as Proxmox VE.
 Also, it is good to select VirtIO as the network interface to ensure that the network does not become a bottleneck in the measurement.